slightlyoff/history_api/app_history.md

 # App History API

-_Note: the name is very bikesheddable.
-A previous name was "navigator" but `window.navigator` already exists._

 The web's existing [history API](https://developer.mozilla.org/en-US/docs/Web/API/History) is problematic for a number of reasons, which makes it hard to use for web applications.
 This proposal introduces a new one, which is more directly usable by web application developers to address the use cases they have for history introspection, mutation, and observation/interception.

 This new API layers on top of the existing API and specification infrastructure, with well-defined interaction points.
 The main differences are that it is scoped to the current origin and frame, and it is designed to be pleasant to use instead of being a historical accident with many sharp edges.